 Summer is over and schools are in session which means families are getting back into weeknight routines and dusting off their homework skills.
-At our Math Fair this summer Christine Price and I hosted a session for families on how to effectively and efficiently help their students through homework assignments, group projects and studying.

 Homework helps students develop study skills, fosters independence and responsibility, increases students’ understanding of content, teaches time management skills and builds positive academic self-image.
 Unfortunately homework can also cause unnecessary frustration, prevent students from participating in extracurricular activities and lead to poor self-esteem.